breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 ## Apache2
 We will configure Apache to handle only localhost connections via http traffic.
 It will serve NextCloud on the backend.
-This is really comfortable because we dont have to worry about Https-Traffic or SSL-Certs over here.
+This is really comfortable because we don't have to worry about Https-Traffic or SSL-Certs over here.

 First of all we have to make sure the Apache service isn't listening on port 80 or 443.
 Nginx will do that in the future.
 We will change these ports to 8080 or 4443.